Cat UTI Home Remedies – You CAN Help Your Cat!

 Having gone through the agony of knowing that my cat was struggling to urinate, I know that you don’t want to sit on your hands (nor should you!) when your cat is in pain.

 Home remedies aren’t always the cure, but they absolutely can help.
 The following are remedies and treatments that can help to manage the pain and encourage healthy urinary tract function.
-They’re backed up by other real people who have used them to treat their cats’ urinary tract infections or other urinary tract disease.
+They’re backed up by other real people who have used them to treat their cats’ urinary tract infections or other urinary tract diseases.

 After we go over some gentle home remedies for your struggling kitty, check out the tips for urinary tract disease prevention.
 Recurrence is common and it’s important to take the right steps to make sure that your cat stays healthy after they recover.